MissCoffee27/landing_page/README.md

 # landing_page
 The Odin Project | Project: Landing Page | Foundations Course

-Creating a website with HTML and CSS.
+Creating a website with HTML and CSS under the instruction from The Odin Project : Landing Page in the Foundations Course.

+Image Icons 1_Animation_NC.png, 2_Painting_NC.png, 3_Drawing_NC.png and 4_Clay_NC.png are created by me, Nina Coffaro.
+(Drawn in Adobe Animate).